 - Fish is an easily available source of protein.
 It is highly nutritious and easily digestible.
-In India, edible fishes are abundantly available from sea, rivers, lakes, ponds and marshes.
+In India, edible fishes are abundantly available from the sea, rivers, lakes, ponds, and marshes.
 Fish is also an item of export trade.

-- Fish body contains proteins, fats, minerals, vitamins, amino acids, iodine, phosphorus and large amount of water.
+- The fish body contains proteins, fats, minerals, vitamins, amino acids, iodine, phosphorus, and a large amount of water.

 - Thereafter dead fishes get spoiled by the process of decomposition and hence proper fish preservation techniques or methods are essential.

-- Moreover, fishes are also provided with a variety of bacteria which immediately attack on the various body constituents of fish after death.
+- Moreover, fishes are also provided with a variety of bacteria that immediately attack the various body constituents of fish after death.

-- In this light, preservation of fishes is an essential process.
+- In this light, the preservation of fish is an essential process.
 There are several different methods or techniques generally practiced in our country as well as abroad for fish preservation.

 Following methods are used in fish preservation.

 In this method, the basic idea is to preserve the fish at 0°C which prevents spoilage for short period.
 At this temperature, the rate of decomposition of body tissue is drastically reduced and fish is preserved.
 For this purpose, ice is the best material used.

 Alternate layers of fish and ice are kept in closed vessels to maintain the temperature at 0°C. Sometimes for the preservation of large-sized fishes, the ice pieces or cubes are also kept in the abdominal cavity of gutted fishes.
 This is a cheaper and more convenient method of fish preservation and is widely used for fish transport from one place to another for a short distance.

 2. Deep freezing: